 •I Am a Cam (5.7)

 •A Flake Called Lee (5.5)—Brendan led this.
 It climbs a crack and then a right-facing flake.
-The crux is around the middle, where it’s a good stretch between holds, and you have no idea from below that this spot will be hard.
+The crux is around the middle, where you pull a flake, probably by laybacking, and you have no idea from below that this spot will be hard.
 After the crux, the rest of the route is more like a scramble; the fun and challenge are on the lower half.
+Since that first climb, I have led this one twice, and despite the 5.5 rating, the crux still feels a little scary

-•For Short People Only (5.4)—Brendan led this one, too.
+•For Short People Only (5.4)—Brendan led this one, too, and I have now led it twice myself.
 It is about ten feet right of A Flake Called Lee.
-The crux is really the opening move, which skirts an overhanging block.
+The crux is really the opening move, which involves an overhanging block.
 We actually thought this route was harder than Lee simply because of the opening move.
+Good chimney technique helps a direct start; you can also skirt the overhang via a horizontal crack to its right.

 •Hyper-Gamma-Spaces (5.12a)—the big roof to the right of For Short People Only.